Taxation of required minimum distributions

 POINTS TO KNOW

-- You'll also need to take RMDs from any retirement accounts you inherit.
+- You may also be required to take RMDs from retirement accounts you inherit.

 - In most cases, RMDs are treated as ordinary income for tax purposes.